 Careers for History Students

-Professional historians need diverse skills because they often carry out multiple historical activities in any particular workplace.
+Professional historians need diverse skills because they often carry out multiple historical activities in their careers.
 Historians in museums manage and interpret collections of objects but are also called upon to serve as researchers, writers, editors, and educators.
 Similarly, archivists trained as historians will process and protect collections of historical source materials, but also need to research, educate, write, edit, and provide advocacy information.

 UA Career Center Links

 The Career Center's mission is to support the overall framework for career development by promoting relevant learning opportunities necessary for career placement to ensure students and alumni receive the Akron Advantage.